The fixation line in the ${\Lambda}$-coalescent: Applications

-Combining with the discussion on coalescents which come down from infinity following Lemma \ref{eq:deftaualpha}, we deduce that the cardinality of the set $\T$ is a.s. infinite of a.s. finite.
+Combining with the discussion on coalescents which come down from infinity that follows Lemma~\ref{eqdeftaualpha}, we deduce that the cardinality of the set $\mathcal{T}$ is a.s. infinite or a.s. finite.
 It is infinite when the coalescent stays infinite, and finite when the coalescent comes down from infinity.